tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

+**How did this roster happen?** A lot of you reading the list above: *Arteezy, of course, my boy.
+Abed?
+What?
+Wait, where's Sumail!
+WHERE'S SUMAIL!!!* Sumail's not on EG anymore.
+Wild, right?
+Soon after TI9 ended, Sumail was benched and Abed was brought in as a replacement.
+But don't worry, this is a Chekhov's Hassan.
+He'll be back in the third act.

+Iceiceice, meanwhile, finally got tired of floundering around in SEA and came to North America of all regions in Novemeber 2020 to replace Ramzes, who replaced s4 after TI9.
+Now you see why I chose that position to be your pro Dota familiarity barometer.

-**How did this roster happen?** Abed.
-Iceiceice Fun fact, for all abuse Arteezy has endured, he is currently on the longest tenure of any Team+Player pairing at TI besides OG's Notail.
+Fun fact, for all abuse Arteezy once endured for being a team hopping madman, he currently has the longest continuous tenure of any team+player pairing at TI10 besides OG's Notail.

+**How was their DPC year?** 1700 Points

+***NA DPC S1** - 1st, **ONE Esports Singapore Major** - 2nd, **NA DPC S2** - 2nd, **WePlay Kyiv AniMajor** - 2nd*

-**How was their DPC year?** If you haven't watched Dota in a while you may recall that EG were notorious for always getting third place at events.
+If you haven't watched Dota in a while you may recall that EG were notorious for always getting third place at events.
 Times have changed, though.
 That was a completely different roster, different meta, different era.

 They've since moved up a digit.

-They did actually get 1st in season 1 of the NA DPC (after winning a three-way tiebreaker), but after that it was 2nd at the Singapore Major, 2nd at the NA DPC season 2, and 2nd at the AniMajor.
 Now for a normal person, that's pretty incredible.
 But Dota players, and fans, are not normal people.
 And in true Ricky Bobby fashion, if you ain't first, you're last.
+So basically this year was a huge disappointment.

 **What can we expect?**

-**What to spam in Twitch chat EG** "The current EG roster is the largest waste of potential in the history of dota."
+**What to spam in Twitch chat when EG is winning** "The current EG roster is the largest waste of potential in the history of dota."

 **What would success look like?** How funny would it be if after eight years of competing in professional Dota, Arteezy's first Valve LAN event win was TI10.